By Shayla Leinen, Principal

 Time to Regroup

 As soon as we see a student struggling to maintain appropriate behavior, we give them respectful reminders or redirections.
 Redirecting student behavior is an opportunity for a teachable moment, and a chance to model healthy responses for the group.
 When a student is in distress or needs a break, we encourage them to move to another area within the classroom – an individual cubby station, rocking chair in the reading nook, bean bag, standing desk, yoga mat, etc. Sometimes kids just need a minute or two to get away from the group to pause their current thinking and response pattern.
-We always keep them within our line of site, and encourage them to re-enter the discussion or lesson when they are ready—usually within a few minutes.
+We always keep them within our line of sight, and encourage them to re-enter the discussion or lesson when they are ready—usually within a few minutes.

 Following up with a student after a stressful situation is a vital step in the process; showing them we are on their side, and willing to help them find strategies that work for them.

-Our first reaction when children don’t follow our rules or expectations is often anger, irritation or frustration.
+Our first reaction when children don’t follow our rules or expectations is often anger, irritation, or frustration.
 When we find ways to rise above our own feelings, we can appreciate our students, look them in the eye, walk with them, and help them become their best selves.

 At DMS, we all believe in our purpose, but most importantly, we believe in our kids.